Jacksonville Criminal Defense Lawyer

 Have you been arrested for a crime?
 Remember to exercise your rights!
 You have the right to remain silent and the right to an criminal defense attorney.

 Do not talk to law enforcement.
-Get an experienced criminal defense lawyer to represent you as soon as possible after your arrest.
+Get an experienced criminal defense lawyer near you to represent you as soon as possible after your arrest.

 At the Law Offices of Jason K.S.
 Porter, P.A., we will professionally address your case with the utmost urgency and privacy.
 Our Jacksonville criminal defense lawyers stand ready to provide you with aggressive advocacy.